mikeraab/docker101/Participant-Guide.md

 According to Docker: Docker Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a Compose file to configure your application’s services.
 Then, using a single command, you create and start all the services from your configuration.

-Let's explore this further
+Let's explore this further.

 Install Docker compose

-> *Note, docs are here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)*
+> *Note - docs are here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)*

 Use these specific below commands in your terminal for this exercise to install in your home directory.